 Property Division

-Adultery can also affect the court’s decision as to the division of property.
+Adultery can also affect the court's decision regarding the division of property.

 Under SC Code Section 20-3-620, the court can give less property to you if the court finds “marital misconduct or fault… whether or not used as a basis for a divorce as such, if the misconduct affects or has affected the economic circumstances of the parties, or contributed to the breakup of the marriage.”